Trade Gold Trading

 4. Linear weighted cfd moving average

-The difference between these 4 cfd moving averages is the weight assigned in to the most recent price data.
+The difference between these 4 cfd moving averages is the weight assigned in to the most recent cfds price data.

 SMA Indicator

-CFD Trading SMA indicator applies equal weight to the cfd data used to calculate the simple moving average and is calculated by summing up the price periods of a cfd chart and this value is then divided by the number of such price periods.
-For example cfd simple moving average 10, adds the price data for the last 10 cfds price periods and divides them by 10.
+CFD Trading SMA indicator applies equal weight to the cfd data used to calculate the simple moving average and is calculated by summing up the cfds price periods of a cfd chart and this value is then divided by the number of such cfds price periods.
+For example cfd simple moving average 10, adds the cfds price data for the last 10 cfds price periods and divides them by 10.

 EMA Indicator